Top three best slimline dishwashers

 - Place settings:

-The Blomberg LDVS2284 has an A++ energy rating, and the manufacturer says the dishwasher is reliable and quiet.
-But how well does it clean, and how easy is it to use?
-Read our full review to find out how this dishwasher fared in our lab tests.
+This slimline dishwasher has an A++ energy rating and the manufacturer claims it’s reliable and quiet.
+But how did it perform in our tough cleaning tests?

 Best freestanding slimline dishwasher